Underwriting

 TA/Reservists

-• We are able to consider all types of business from customers in the TA or who are Reservists as long as they are not under orders.
+• We are able to consider Life Cover, Critical Illness Cover and Total Permanent Disability for customers in the TA or who are Reservists as long as they are not under orders.

 • The Armed Forces exclusion* will always be applied to Critical Illness Cover.